My one-on-one live experience with César Millán

 Veni Vedi Vici

-It is never to late to teach an old dog to sit.
+It is never too late to teach an old dog to sit.

-”Life is simle.
+Page 6 of the show program: ”Life is simple.
 We make it complicated.
 For example, we reward people who bring drama to television.
 The more drama, the more people watch the show.”